frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/manufacturing/work-order.md

 * **Transferred Quantity**: Once the Work Order starts and Job Cards are run, items are transferred from the Source Warehouse to Work In Progress Warehouse.
 This field shows the quantity in the WIP Warehouse.
 Note that if you tick on 'Skip Material Transfer to WIP Warehouse', this column will not be updated.
 * **Consumed Quantity**: When the Item from the WIP Warehouse is consumed and the finished product is manufactured, this field will be updated.
 * **Allow Alternative Item**: If a particular Item (raw material or sub-assembly) is not available, ticking this checkbox will allow you to select an alternative item defined in the Item Alternative list.
-* **Include Item in Manufacturing**: Raw Materials need to have this checkbox ticked.
-This checkbox appears in the Item master, the BOM, and the Work Order.
-In case there are Operations or services you need to include in the BOM that are not necessarily an Item used for manufacturing, untick this checkbox.
-For example, treating the plastic with a chemical involves some cost but it is not an Item and the cost needs to be tracked.
+* **Skip Material Transfer**: If you don't want to transfer the specific raw material to the work in progress warehouse then you need enable this checkbox.

-  On unticking this checkbox for an Item, you can still select it in the BOM and Work Order, but no Stock Entries will be created against it.
+  Once uncheck this checkbox for an Item, you can still select it in the BOM and Work Order, but no Stock Entries will be created against it.

 Once the Work Order is saved the following two fields will also show the availability in the respective Warehouses in the Required Items table: